finbargiusti/DrawTogether/README.md

 ![Size slider](https://image.ibb.co/fgatLQ/Screenshot_from_2017_07_27_19_00_07.png)
 ## Prerequisites
-You must have the follwing installed to use this project:
+You must have the following installed to use this project:
 - Node
 - Node Package manager
 ## Installation